dereknovak/RB110-LS/spot_lead.md

 - Where are you in the course?
 - What would you like to cover today?

+Study Guide
+- In general, you should be familiar with Ruby syntax.
+There will not be any syntax in the assessment that - you will not have seen previously in the course materials or exercises.

+- For the topics shown below, you should be able to provide clear explanations, using code snippets as - examples, and be able to identify these concepts within code snippets.

+- Different types of collections
+- Nested collections
+- Referencing specific elements in a collection
+- Looping and iterating over collections, including nested collections
+- Selection from collections
+- Transformation of collections
+- Sorting collections
+- Passing blocks to iterative methods
+- Shallow copy vs. deep copy
+- Method chaining

 DISCLAIMER
 - I am not a TA, so I can only speak from my own experience preparing/taking the exams
 - I cannot disclose specific assessment questions
 =end
 ```